 Middle School Values

-The values of Humility, Thankfulness, Self-Control, Co-operation and Adventurousness were chosen for their relevance to all young people.
+The values of Cooperation, Humility, Adventurousness, Thankfulness and Self-Control were chosen for their relevance to all young people.
 Each of these values meets the individual where they are at, forms a wonderful base for rules and expectations, and assists to clearly articulate the culture we are hoping to cultivate in the Middle School.

 Humility - Valuing others and ourselves

-Thankfulness – Feeling and showing appreciation for others and our resources.
+Thankfulness – Feeling and showing appreciation for God, others and our resources.

 Self-Control – Taking responsibility for our behaviour and thinking before we act.

 Middle School Motto: Courage to Believe and Act

 When our students face different pressures, we want to spur them to have courage.
 Courage to believe in a God who cares for each of them.
 Courage to believe that they are capable and can extend their learning.
 Courage to try new things.
 Courage to stand up for what is right, and speak up for those who need a voice.
 This motto encapsulates how our faith and trust in Jesus results in Christ-like actions that reflect the Middle School values.
 It takes courage these days to truly believe in Jesus and to put faith into action.